Lorenza Borrani: Spira Mirabilis

 In 2007 Lorenza Borrani was one of the co-founder of Spira Mirabilis, a musical laboratory "to continue to study, to meet, to learn and to rehearse together, and then to share music with an audience".
 Thanks to this project and to the meeting with italian clarinetist Lorenzo Coppola, Lorenza Borrani developed curiosity and passion for the execution of the classical repertoire on period instruments.
 Spira Mirabilis was appointed Cultural Ambassadors for the European Union in March 2012, is still a living project today and has enjoyed great success all over in Europe, with appearances including Beethovenfest Bonn, Musikfest Bremen, London’s Southbank Centre, Essen’s Philharmonie, and Paris’ Cité de la Musique and Salle Pleyel.

+Spira Mirabilis is based in the Emilian municipality of Formigine, where it rehearses and performs several concerts a year.

 Spunicunifait Quintet

 "Looking for a name, for the group, it was very difficult ..."

 In 2018 Lorenza Borrani debuted the ‘Mozart Quintets’ project at Schloss Elmau, a collaboration with her close chamber music partners dedicated to the study and period performance of Mozart’s rarely performed string quintets.
 In 2019 the quintet played the complete Mozart's string and wind quintets for the Amici della Musica (Friends of Music) of Florence at the theatre "La Pergola".
 In 2020 the quintet was named Spunicunifait and in February 2023, it performed the complete Mozart's string quintets in Salzburg at the Mozartwoche (Mozart Week) 2023 (the Salzburg's festival for classical music, around the time of Wolfgang Amadeus Mozart's birthday, organized by the International Mozarteum Foundation).

+In 2025, Alpha Classic (Outhere) published a set of the five Mozart string quintets, played on "historical instruments" by Spunicunifait.